-In the Andes, yacon matures tubers in six to seven months of growth (NRC 1989).
+In the Andes, yacon matures storage tubers in six to seven months of growth (NRC 1989).
 In the Pacific Northwest, it may need a little more time; I like to make sure that the plant has eight months in the ground.

 There appears to be a widely held misconception that the proper time to harvest yacon is when it flowers.
 I guess this idea must have come about because one of the common varieties in North America, Early White, goes into senescence shortly after flowering.
-For that variety, the tubers have grown about as large as they are going to by the time flowering starts.
+For that variety, the roots have grown about as large as they are going to by the time flowering starts.
 However, there are other varieties that have much longer flowering periods and they can continue to grow for a couple of months after onset of flowering.
 Yacon is very flexible about harvest.
-It needs about five months in the ground to produce a reasonable yield, but the tubers continue to grow until the plant enters senescence, so you can be cutting yourself short by as much as two or three months if you harvest at the beginning of flowering.
+It needs about five months in the ground to produce a reasonable yield, but the roots continue to grow until the plant enters senescence, so you can be cutting yourself short by as much as two or three months if you harvest at the beginning of flowering.

 We harvest our yacon around the end of November, or earlier if it was damaged by frost.
 Harvesting any time after the middle of October should give a reasonably good yield if the plant has been in the ground at least five months.

 Unless you treat it like an archaeological dig, you can’t harvest a yacon without breaking a few roots.
 They are very brittle and snap easily when you pull the plant.
 I used to be more cautious about harvesting, but experience has taught us that we might as well man handle the plants since we break just about the same number of roots either way.
 I work around the base of the plant with a shovel, inserting it about 15 inches (45 cm) from the stem at a 30 degree angle and levering up.
 Once I have worked around the base of the plant, we pull it up by the stems.
-It is a good idea to have a helper, since there can easily be twenty to thirty pounds (9 to 14 kg) of tubers, plus the weight of the soil clinging to the root ball.
+It is a good idea to have a helper, since there can easily be twenty to thirty pounds (9 to 14 kg) of storage roots, plus the weight of the soil clinging to the root ball.

-Yacon rhizome is best stored intact, with some small storage tubers still attached.
+Yacon rhizome is best stored intact, with some small storage roots still attached.
 Trim stems back to no more than 2 inches (5 cm) and either shake free of dirt or spray clean with water.
 If the rhizome is wet, allow it to dry completely before putting it in storage.
 Yacon rhizome will mold if it isn’t dry.
 If the weather won’t cooperate with drying it out, put it in front of a fan indoors.
 Keep as close to 38° F (3 C) and 95% humidity as possible.
 If you can’t come close to ideal storage conditions, you can pot the whole rhizome ball in a large pot.

 The most common ways of preserving yacon are drying it and reduce it to syrup.
-It is probably possible to can it using instructions for low acid vegetables, but it seems like a lot of work, since tubers can be stored for up to a year in the refrigerator.
+It is probably possible to can it using instructions for low acid vegetables, but it seems like a lot of work, since roots can be stored for up to a year in the refrigerator.